ubirch/ubirch-user-service/README.md

 ## Deployment Notes

-This service depends on MongoDB.
+This service depends on MongoDB (tested with 2.6 and 3.4).

 ## Automated Tests